 You’ll want to keep your eyes open for any gank opportunies at this point.
 Any laners pushed up, especially those most vulnerable to ganks, are a great chance to set lane tempo and XP leads for your laners.
 As many laners ward at 1:20 for their jungler, this ward expires by the 3 minute mark allowing you to roam without much interference.
 The priority for Udyr is Ganks > Vision > Farm.
 Your farm will almost always be there after a gank, so focus on dropping enemy summoners.

 Good Gank paths are a great way to cut off enemies, especially immobile champions like Lux.
 Using the Fog of War properly allows you to avoid being spotted by minions and wayward wondering champions.
 Here’s some pathways for you to gank, that miminmize exposure from the fog of war, and optimize your pathing to the enemy.

 There are two optimal first backs for Udyr, as follows -

 ⋆ Standard Optimal Back - 950 Gold.

 This buy will get you your Smite upgrade and your boots.
-This is what you should be aiming for in most of your matchups.
+This is what you should be aiming for in most of your matchups, regardless of which stance is being maxed first.
 As Blue smite increases your gank power and boots allows you more map mobility, this can extend an early lead and pressure even more so.
 This start is standard throughout all runes.

 ⋆ Tiamat Optimal Back - 1325 Gold.